 HOW TO GET THERE

-The closest bus station is Magliabechi, on Line C3, about 100 meters away from the palace.
-For the right direction, use the map below.
+Palazzo dell’Antella is located about 1.7 kilometers away from the Santa Maria Novella railway station.
+The closest bus stop is Magliabechi, on the bus Line C3, about 100 meters away from the palace.
+To find the palace on foot, use the map below.